rjferguson21/big-bang/docs/guides/deployment_scenarios/quickstart.md

 1. `SERVER_IP="10.10.16.11"` and
 `--k3s-server-arg "--tls-san=$SERVER_IP"`
-This associates an extra IP to the kubernete's api server's generated HTTPS certificate.
+This associates an extra IP to the Kubernetes API server's generated HTTPS certificate.
 **Here's an explanation of the effect:**

 * 1A.
 If you're running k3d from a localhost or you plan to run 100% of kubectl commands while ssh'd into the k3d server, then you can omit these flags or copy paste unmodified incorrect values with no ill effect.